A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

 {\SingleSpacedXI

 }

-To summarize, transferring the acquired knowledge between the agents is very efficient.
-The target agents achieve costs that are close to those of the {\tt BS} policy (when co-players follow {\tt BS}) and they achieve smaller costs than {\tt Strm-BS} and {\tt Rand-BS}, regardless of the dissimilarities between the source and the target agents.
-The training of the target agents start from relatively small cost values, the training trajectories are stable and fairly non-noisy, and they quickly converge to a cost value close to that of the {\tt BS} policy or smaller than {\tt Strm-BS} and {\tt Rand-BS}.
-Even when the action space and costs for the source and target agents are different, transfer learning is still quite effective, resulting in a 12.58\% gap compared to the {\tt BS} policy.
-This is an important result, since it means that if the settings change---either within the beer game or in real supply chain settings---we can train new DQN agents much more quickly than we could if we had to begin each training from scratch.
+To summarize, transferring the acquired knowledge between agents is much more efficient than training the agents from scratch.
+The target agents achieve costs that are close to those of {\tt BS-BS}, and they achieve smaller costs than {\tt Strm-BS} and {\tt Rand-BS}, regardless of the dissimilarities between the source and the target agents.
+The training of the target agents starts from relatively small cost values, the training trajectories are stable and fairly non-noisy, and they quickly converge to a cost value close to that of {\tt BS-BS} or smaller than {\tt Strm-BS} and {\tt Rand-BS}.
+Even when the action space and costs for the source and target agents are different, transfer learning is still quite effective, resulting in a 12.58\% gap compared to {\tt BS-BS}.
+This is an important result, since it means that if the settings change---either within the beer game or in real supply chain settings---we can train new SRDQN agents much more quickly than we could if we had to begin each training from scratch.